apache/brpc/docs/en/server.md

 ### Not return addresses of internal servers

 Consider returning signatures of the addresses.
-For example after setting ServerOptions.internal_port, error information returned by server replaces addresses with their MD5 signatures.
+For example after setting ServerOptions.internal_port, addresses in error information returned by server is replaced by their MD5 signatures.

 ## Customize /health

 /health returns "OK" by default.
-If the content on /health needs to be customized: inherit [HealthReporter](https://github.com/brpc/brpc/blob/master/src/brpc/health_reporter.h) and implement code to generate the page(as in implementing other http services).
-Assign an instance to ServerOptions.health_reporter, which is not owned by server and must be valid during lifetime of server.
-Users may return richer information on status according to application requirements.
+If the content on /health needs to be customized: inherit [HealthReporter](https://github.com/brpc/brpc/blob/master/src/brpc/health_reporter.h) and implement code to generate the page (like implementing other http services).
+Assign an instance to ServerOptions.health_reporter, which is not owned by server and must be valid during lifetime of the server.
+Users may return richer healthy information according to application requirements.

 ## thread-local variables

 Searching services inside Baidu use [thread-local storage](https://en.wikipedia.org/wiki/Thread-local_storage) (TLS) extensively.
-Some of them cache frequently used objects and reduce repeated creations, some of them pass contexts to global functions implicitly.
+Some of them cache frequently used objects to reduce repeated creations, some of them pass contexts to global functions implicitly.
 You should avoid the latter usage as much as possible.
 Such functions cannot even run without TLS, being hard to test. brpc provides 3 mechanisms to solve issues related to thread-local storage.

 ### session-local